 When Does The Stepping Reflex Start And Stop?

 The stepping reflex is present at birth and disappears once the baby is two months old.
 It is the first primitive reflex to disappear (2).
-The reflex remerges when the baby is 12 months old and ready to stand without support and walk eventually.
+The reflex re-emerges when the baby is 12 months old and ready to stand without support and walk eventually.

 What If A Baby Has No Or Weak Stepping Reflex?

 Consult a pediatrician in case the baby displays a weak or absent stepping reflex.
 A pediatrician will likely check for the reflex after the baby’s birth or during regular checkups.
 The absence of the stepping reflex or other primitive reflexes may indicate underlying problems with the central nervous system (CNS).
 The risk may be higher in the case of preterm babies.